Meet Russell Lasson, CreativeCOW.net Leader

 Russ says: "I just want to thank everyone who participates to make the Cow possible.
 It's such a great resource and community that takes a lot of time and effort from so many different people.
 Thanks and keep up the good work!"

-You can find Russell Lasson hosting in Creative COW's RED Camera, and Apple Final Cut Pro Legacy Forums.
+You can find Russell Lasson hosting in Creative COW's and Apple Final Cut Pro Legacy Forum.

 Articles by Russell Lasson